NyteshadeXT/PF2e-Core-Vault/4-Campaign/The Shattering/ACT I - FIRST CONTACT.md

 > **1 Success** The expedition became lost.
 > **3 Successes** The forest behaved unpredictably.
 Trails changed.
 Landmarks disappeared.
 > **5 Successes** The expedition heard harmonic vibrations every night.
 Nobody could determine their source.
 > **7 Successes** One surveyor became convinced something beneath the forest was calling to them.
 They disappeared during the night.
 No tracks.
 No struggle.
-> **9 Successes** The survivors admit something they have told no one else.
+The survivors admit something they have told no one else.
 One evening...
 The missing surveyor calmly stood.
 Walked into the forest.
 Ignored every attempt to stop them.
 Never looked back.

 #### Features of the Area
 **Distorted Gravity** Gravity fluctuates unpredictably throughout the area.
 Creatures moving through the scar must occasionally compensate for sudden changes in weight and momentum.